 Unfortunately, Cardiff Met does experience a number of issues where not all results are not received, or there are discrepancies in achieved results, and in some cases delays of the full qualification being published.
 In these situations, you need to be contactable.

 If your place is not confirmed by mid August, please contact us to find out why.
 This may be due to us not receiving your results, at which point you can send us evidence of your exam results.
 If you have not yet received your certificates, confirmation directly from your School or College will be sufficient, provided it is in the form of an official letter.

-If you know you have not met the conditions of your offer and your place is still Conditional, please contact us to check we have recieved all of your results.
+If you have not met the conditions of your offer and your place is still Conditional, please contact us to check we have received all of your results.
 Once we have all of your results, your application will be referred to the Programme Director to make a final decision on your application.

 Remember, if you have not yet sent in evidence of your GCSEs, please do so before the start of the course.